MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-marker-detection.md

 ---
 title: Use marker detection with mixed-reality controls
-description: How to use the marker detection feature of the View in MR and View Shape in MR mixed-reality controls in a canvas app.
+description: How to use the marker detection feature of the View in MR and View shape in MR mixed-reality controls in a canvas app.
 author: mduelae
 ms.service: powerapps
 ms.topic: conceptual